Self-Harm Has Become a Serious Issue Among the Nation’s Adolescents

 What’s worse, the most common type of self-harm being committed by adolescents is what is known as, self-cutting, or simply, cutting.
 Self-cutting/cutting, like its namesake suggests, is when a person (typically teenagers and young adults) impulsively cuts themselves in order to feel temporary relief from stress, anxiety, and depression.
 Of course, cutting being the most common form of self-harm is problematic as it is a behavior that can easily evolve into suicidal ideation, and can even result in fatal consequences - inadvertently or otherwise.

-Note to parents: If your teenage child is engaging in dangerous cutting or other serious forms of self-harm, it is absolutely crucial that you locate a comprehensive mental health treatment program - like that of Monuments RTC - for your son or daughter immediately.
+Note to parents: If your teenage child is engaging in dangerous cutting or other serious forms of self-harm, it is absolutely crucial that you locate a comprehensive mental health treatment program for your son or daughter immediately.

 So, What is Self-Harm?